U.S. Immigration Solutions for Entrepreneurs and Startups

 The L-1A is a non-immigrant visa for intracompany transferees who work in managerial or executive positions in a company located outside the United States.
 It allows U.S. companies to obtain authorization for qualified employees from their foreign branches to come and work in the United States.

 The L-1A visa is also suitable for foreign startup owners seeking to expand their business to the U.S. The L-1A visa allows the company to set up its U.S. operations with a specific plan and even bring high-level managers from other countries.
-To use this visa to open a U.S. operation, you will need to show a viable business and that it will be able to support the applicant within one year.
+To use this visa to open a U.S. operation, you will need to show a viable business that will be able to support the applicant within one year.

 H-1B Visa

-Probably the most famous nonimmigrant visa, the H-1B nonimmigrant classification allows U.S. employers to hire foreign workers for specialty jobs that require a bachelor’s degree or equivalent.
-These occupations include engineering, finance, business management, and many others.
-The authorized stay for the H-1B visa is three years, extendable to six years, after which the visa holder may need to reapply.
+Probably the most famous nonimmigrant visa, the H-1B nonimmigrant classification allows U.S. employers to hire foreign workers for specialty occupations, such as engineering, finance, and business management, that require a bachelor's degree or equivalent.
+This visa allows for an initial stay of three years, which can be extended to six years.
+After that time, the visa holder may need to reapply.

 E-2 Visa

 This investment typically ranges between $100,000 and $1 million.
 However, a lower investment might satisfy the requirement.
-The money must be invested in the endeavor; it can not just be deposited in a bank account.
+The money must be invested in the endeavor; it cannot just be deposited in a bank account.

 Under the E-2 visa, the investor must hold managerial-level or higher positions in the company.
 Certain employees of such a person or a qualifying organization may also be eligible for this classification.
-Thus, the founder can bring co-workers from his original country to work as E-2 employees for his E company.
+Thus, the founder can bring co-workers from his original country to work as E-2 employees for his company.

 Immigrant Visas (Green Card)